Mahekmodi012/SAS-Enterprise-Guide-Project/README.md

-# 📊 Covariance, Correlation & Regression Analysis – SAS & Excel
+# Analysing income and consumer spending via Covariance, Correlation & Regression Analysis – SAS & Excel

-This repository contains the academic project that I undertook for the course **Computer Applications for Marketing Analytics (MKTG 744)** at **Centennial College**.
+This repository contains the academic project that I undertook for the course **Computer Applications for Marketing Analytics (MKTG 744) at **Centennial College**.
 The objective was to perform exploratory and inferential statistical analysis using **SAS Enterprise Guide** and **Microsoft Excel** on two datasets: stock performance and consumer product purchasing behavior.

 ---